Director of Global Business Information

 "For us, the best part of SAS is the flexibility and the capability.
 It meets our needs and helps us go where we want to go.
 We still haven't tapped all of the value that's in SAS," Rossiter notes.

-MDM and material data classification technology are being used to drive the first phase of Invacare's MDM project.
+Master data management and material data classification technology are being used to drive the first phase of Invacare's project.
 The company plans to create a master product data hub by integrating disparate product data from its 34 ERP systems, de-duplicating and standardizing data classifications – and enhancing the data around its vast product set.

 "We selected SAS based on the quality and capabilities of the technology, but the most important advantage we've realized thus far is the incredible experience of working with the SAS team,'' explains Rossiter.
 By improving and integrating its ERP systems, the global finance team using SAS Financial Management will have access to more granular reporting than what is currently available.